Introduction

 Steroids

 Dexamethasone 16mg PO/IV stat.
-Continue 16 mg/day orally (or IV if patient unable to take orally) Urgent referral to appropriate team for consideration of Radiotherapy or
+Continue 16 mg/day orally (or IV if patient unable to take orally) Urgent referral to appropriate team for consideration of

 Surgical decompression